rossaddison/yii2-house2house/README.md

 **Frequently Asked Questions ?**

 **What has this software been used for mostly in the past?**
 It has been mainly structured for window cleaing in the UK but can be modified for other services.
 Modify the Instruction facility which will appear as a dropdown in the Daily Cleans list of houses.
 Each house will be associated with a specific code. eg. FBS which stands for Front Back and Sides.
+Also you can alter the attribute values under frontend/models to reflect a more personal feel to your business.

 **What php version should my shared hosting provider eg. one.com be able to offer?** php 7.4.0 and above as at 3rd April 2020.